swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 Most functions are not isolated to a particular actor.
-For example, all functions declared outside of an actor are not actor isolated by nature (there is no actor `self`).
+For example, all functions declared outside of an actor are not actor isolated by nature (there is no actor `self` and they have no other `isolated` parameters).
 Static members of the actor are not actor-isolated because `self` is not an instance.
 Within an actor-isolated function there are local functions and closures that may or may not be actor-isolated; the rules are described in the following section.

 #### Closures